Wireless Quantum Key Distribution in Indoor Environments: Channel Characterization

 \section{Channel Characterization}

 Indoor environments can impose severe conditions for the operation of a QKD system, such as that in Fig. \ref{fig_setup}.
-This includes dealing with path loss, especially if a wide beam needs to be used, and the background noise, which also affects the performance of the scheme by increasing the error rate.
-In this section, we estimate the path loss and the background noise by using established OWC models.
+This includes the issues of path loss, especially if a wide beam needs to be used, and the background noise, which also affects the performance of the scheme by increasing the error rate.
+In this section, we estimate the path loss and the background noise collected by the QKD receiver using established OWC models.